header source

 Communication Method

-I2C Module Used This Time
+I2C Module We'll Use This Time

-This time, we will use the MCP23017 (190 yen at Akizuki), which adds 16 bits (16 pins).
-However, only 3 bits of the address can be set, and the upper 4 bits are fixed (0x20-0x27).
-Therefore, when connected normally, it is limited to 8 pieces.
+This time we'll use MCP23017 (190 yen at Akizuki) which can add 16 bits (16 pins).
+However, only 3 bits can be set for the address, and the upper 4 bits are fixed (0x20-0x27).
+Therefore, if you connect normally, it maxes out at 8.

 Parts to Prepare